Holland Taylor: Personal life

-On November 30, 2015, while answering a question about marriage, in a radio interview with WNYC, Taylor revealed that she was in a relationship with a younger woman and that most of her relationships have been with women.
+On November 30, 2015, while answering a question about marriage, in a radio interview with WNYC, Taylor said that she was in a relationship with a younger woman and that most of her relationships have been with women.
 Her partner was later reported to be actress Sarah Paulson.
 In March 2016, Taylor and Paulson's relationship was confirmed when Paulson stated during an interview that they had been dating since early 2015.
-In August 2020, Taylor told the LGBTQ&A podcast that she identifies as gay.
+In August 2020, Taylor told the LGBTQ&A podcast that she is gay.

-Taylor has been a supporter of Aid For AIDS in Los Angeles, serving on their Honorary Board and as an ongoing participant in their largest annual fundraiser, Best In Drag Show, among other fundraising efforts.
+Taylor has been a supporter of Aid for AIDS in Los Angeles, serving on their Honorary Board and as an ongoing participant in their largest annual fundraiser, Best in Drag Show, among other fundraising efforts.